gc3-uzh-ch/gridka-school/README.md

 desirable setup on production.
 Moreover, having different services on different machines will help to better understand the dependencies among the various services.
-Some very useful considerations about OpenStack services distribution can found `here <http://docs.openstack.org/openstack-ops/content/cloud_controller_design.html>`_.
+Some very useful considerations about OpenStack services distribution can found [here](http://docs.openstack.org/openstack-ops/content/cloud_controller_design.html).
 Moreover, we will try to summarize the best practices for every OpenStack service considered in this tutorial in its relative section.